What is Venclexta?

 How should I take Venclexta?

 Take Venclexta exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

 Take Venclexta with food and water, at the same time each day.

 Do not crush, chew, or break a tablet.
-Swallow it whole.
+Swallow the tablet whole.

 If you vomit shortly after taking Venclexta, do not take another tablet.
-Wait until the next day to take your medicine at the scheduled time.
+Take your next dose as scheduled the next day.

 Do not stop using this medicine without first asking your doctor.

 Store tablets in their original container at room temperature, away from moisture and heat.
-Do not put Venclexta tablets into a daily pill box.
+Do not put the tablets into a daily pill box.

 What happens if I miss a dose?